carbon-language/carbon-lang/docs/project/review_managers.md

 announce the decision.

 Decisions should use the [decision template](/proposals/template-decision.md).
-Accepted proposals should create a pull request for the decision;
+Review managers should create a pull request for accepted proposals;
-declined/deferred proposals should have the same template used as a comment on the proposal.
+declined/deferred proposals should have the same template used as a comment on the proposal, with no separate pull request.

 Announce the decision on a new topic in
 [Evolution > Announcemented](https://forums.carbon-lang.dev/c/evolution/announcements/8),